-- Variations in human power and material cost involved in processing and follow up of the credit facility; - Variations in risk involved in the type of the business; and
+Variations in human power and material cost involved in processing and follow up of the credit facility; Variations in risk involved in the type of the business; and Vulnerability to draught or extreme poverty.

 The study finds an increase in trend of the interest rate, even when the outstanding lending of the institutions is escalating, which implies that probably the beneficiaries are price insensitive in association with their desperate demand for the credit.
 This may in turn imply exploitation of the profit of the poor client given their disparate need for the money.
 Let us look the interest rate of the two micro finance institution in different sector.